Yuantong02/gcp-ai-env-setup/README.md

 This guide walks you through the **beginner-friendly process of deploying a GPU-enabled environment on Google Cloud Platform (GCP)**.
 It is suitable for users setting up AI, machine learning, or data science environments.

+It covers the full setup process — from creating a GPU-enabled VM instance, to installing Miniconda, to preparing a flexible workspace for any AI or ML task.

+Originally designed for internal onboarding, this guide empowers newcomers to confidently launch their own GPU-backed projects in the cloud with minimal prior experience.

 ---

 ## Step 1: Create a Google Cloud VM Instance

 1. Log in to your Google Cloud account and navigate to: [https://console.cloud.google.com](https://console.cloud.google.com)
 2. From the left sidebar, go to **Compute Engine → VM Instances**, then click **"Create Instance."**
 3. Instance settings:

 - Machine configuration:
   - Name: Give your instance a clear name
   - choode the following parameters based on your purpose
 - OS & Storage:
   - Select Operating system and Version
 - Networking:
   - Allow HTTP/HTTPS if needed
 - Click **Create**

-📌 *Tip: Configuration parameters may vary depending on your task — check your framework or library requirements before proceeding.*
+📌 _Tip: Configuration parameters may vary depending on your task — check your framework or library requirements before proceeding._

 ---

 ## Step 2: Access VM via SSH and Install Miniconda

 Once your VM is created, click **"Start"**, then click **SSH** to access the terminal.